Top practitioners and policy makers address packed conference

 Other keynote speakers included: Keith Vaz, MP and Chair of the All Party Parliamentary Group for Diabetes; Prof Kamlesh Khunti, Professor of Primary Care Diabetes & Vascular Medicine, Diabetes Research Centre, University of Leicester; and Prof Sir Muir Gray, Director, Better Value Healthcare & Oxford University Hospitals NHS Trust.

-To watch our interview with Dr Partha Kar, please click here.
+Watch our interview with Dr Partha Kar below.